AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

-When the requirements for meaningful instantiations are not respected and the Target type is a scalar type, the result returned from the call is implementation defined and can be an invalid representation.
+When the requirements for meaningful instantiations are not respected and the Target type is a scalar type, the result returned from the call is implementation defined and is potentially an invalid representation.
 For example, type Toggle_Switch is an enumeration type, hence it is a scalar type.
 Therefore, if we covert an unsigned integer (of the right size) to a Toggle_Switch value, and the Source value is neither 0 nor 4, the